splant10/stunning-garbanzo/README.md

    limitations under the License.

 # The Future
-Perhaps I'll try to work in functionality such that someone could take a picture of physical notes, and then provide that image or images as the text source.
+Perhaps we'll try to work in functionality such that someone could take a picture of physical notes, and then provide that image or images as the text source.